Which is the main action in Japanese verb stem of masu form plus nagara sentence?

 shinbun wo yominagara, gohan wo tabete imasuMeaning

-: I am having a meal while reading newspaper.
+: While I am having a meal, I am reading a newspaper.

 In the above case, having a meal is the main action while reading newspaper is the sub-action.

 : While I am reading a newspaper, I am having a meal.

 In this case, reading newspaper is the main action while having a meal is the sub-action.